sara-nl/singularity-course/run-docker.md

 > **_Food for brain:_**
 >
 > * What happened to the corresponding images of the deleted containers?
 Can you still make new instances (or containers) from the same images?
 > * Start a container interactively from the `bash` image and create a file (e.g. `echo "Hello World!" > myfile`), then exit the container and start another container.
 What happened to your data?
+Can you read your file again?

 * Now let's run the latest Ubuntu in a container!